relyt871/relyt871.github.io/_posts/2026-08-28-An-Alternative-Proof-of-the-Price-of-Anarchy.md

 ---
 layout: post
-title: "COMPSCI535 $\cdots$ An Alternative Proof of the Price of Anarchy for Selfish Routing"
+title: "COMPSCI535 $\cdot$ An Alternative Proof of the Price of Anarchy for Selfish Routing"
 date: 2026-08-28
 tags:
  - Economics